 - Try Git in your browser for free

 To use Git, you need to have it installed on your local machine.
 You might already have Git: open a terminal window and type

-Good news: you most likely already have it installed.
+git --version.
+Good news for macOS and Linux users: you most likely already have it installed.